How to ace in the MBA classroom? A cheat sheet for international students…

 Trinity MBA programme is designed around teams.
 On the second day of the induction programme, you will be divided into teams of 6-7 people.
 Most of the assignments and some of the exams are team based.
 So you need to develop the skills to work in teams.

-The course materials and the assignments gets overwhelming sometimes and you need to learn to divide and conquer.
+The course materials and the assignments get overwhelming sometimes and you need to learn to divide and conquer.
 If you are not used to working in a team, it may be difficult for you to work well with others.
 Come in with the mindset that you are here to learn.
 Most of your jobs, after MBA, will involve either working in teams or managing teams.
 Teamwork is great if you learn to enjoy it and can be a nightmare if you don’t like working in teams.

 Come with a business idea

 Entrepreneurship module has no exams and students are evaluated based on the assignments.
-There are two assignments and both involve creating business plan based on a new and unique idea.
+There are two assignments and both involve creating a business plan based on a new and unique idea.
 It would be great that you utilise this time, before MBA, to come up with a unique business idea.
 Once you come up with this idea, you need to think if there are already any competitors in this space.

-If you come prepare with a business idea, at least 50% of your job will be done.
+If you come prepared with a business idea, at least 50% of your job will be done.
 Most of the teams in my class struggled with this and wasted a lot of time in brainstorming to come up with a business idea.
 You can save that time and utilize it enhancing your business plan while the others will be struggling.

 Learn academic writing